Esli-Vemai/JavaPractice-SourceCodes/README.md

 # JavaPractice-SourceCodes
 Java practice source codes

-This repository contains all source codes of my java practices
+This repository branch contains all practice code of Interfaces, Abstract classes and Inner classes.